-Surah Al-An'am (الأَنْعَام) is the 6th surah of chapter of the Holy Quran.
+Surah Al-An'am (الأَنْعَام) is the 6th surah of the Quran.
 Its meaning is 'The Cattle.'
-It's a Makki surah, most likely revealed during the last year of the Prophet's (ﷺ) life.
-The surah contains 65 verses, 20 Rukus, and is located in the 7th and 8th Juz of the holy Quran.
+It's a Makki surah, revealed during the last phase of the Prophet's (ﷺ) life in Mecca.
+The surah contains 165 verses, 20 Rukus, and is located in the 7th and 8th Juz of the holy Quran.
 Similar to the preceding Surah Al-Maida, this surah also tells us about the all-encompassing knowledge and glory of Allah (سُبْحَانَهُ وَتَعَالَى).
 It urges people to reject pagan practices and beliefs, especially idol worship.
 There are also more detailed rules about what foods we can or cannot consume.
 There is also an emphasis on what prophethood means and that even prophets only do something if Allah (سُبْحَانَهُ وَتَعَالَى) Wills it.

 This surah was likely revealed in one sitting.
 There is a narration by Hazrat Ibn Abbas that Asma, the daughter of Yazid, witnessed the revelation of this surah.
 She reported that at the time of the revelation, the Prophet (ﷺ) was on his camel, and she was holding its nose string.
 When the revelation came, its weight was so much that the camel's bones were in danger of breaking.
 Since Asma bint Yazid, the daughter of Yazid ibn Sakhn who was martyred while protecting the Prophet Muhammad in the battle of Uhud, was from the Ansar of Medina, it follows that Surah Al An'am is from the later Meccan period.